-When government data is put online it makes things more efficient.
+When government data is put online it also makes things more efficient.
 Government agencies can store, share and update data across normal department boundaries.
-Having a ‘single source of truth’ reduces time and costs of doing regular government business.
+Having a single source of truth reduces time and costs of doing regular government business.

 There are even more uses – open data assists in the development of evidence-based decisions leading to better-informed policies, research and social outcomes.

 What’s open data worth?

 The value of public data is of great value to the Australian economy.
 In a 2014, a report by Nicholas Gruen of Lateral Economics, valued Australian government open data at $25 billion per annum (of the combined direct and indirect values).

-Estimates of the value of open data may vary; not unlike estimating the value of an unexplored gold mine, the worth is hard to pin down.
-But, unlike the analogy of the mine, the open data resource is growing, at an increasing rate, rather than gradually diminishing over time.
+Estimates of the value of open data may vary; not unlike estimating the value of an unexplored gold mine.
+But, unlike the analogy of the mine, the open data resource continues to grow at an increasing rate, rather than gradually diminishing over time.

 Open data can be built upon and linked with other data, building value in its own right, and laying the groundwork for further activity.
 As the volume of open data increases, so to does its value.